ey7/project-three/README.md

 3. Create a .flaskenv file which will contain the connection to the database and the secret key for the flask app.

-The .env file contents wil look something like the following:
+The .flaskenv file contents wil look something like the following:
 `MONGO_URI='Your Mongo URI connection details'` `SECRET_KEY='Your secret key'`